wei-Z/code-challenge/README.md

 Given event e, update data D

 ### TopXSimpleLTVCustomers(x, D)
 Return the top x customers with the highest Simple Lifetime Value from data D.

+Please note that the timeframe for this calculation should come from D. That is, use the data that was ingested into D to calculate the LTV to frame the start and end dates of your LTV calculation.
+You should not be using external data (in particular "now") for this calculation.

 ## Events